 You can make sure this doesn’t happen by:

-Add More Time Here If: You have a large family, nieces and nephews, or if you are wanting photos with your extended family.
+Add More Time Here If: You are wanting photos with your extended family.

-Add More Time Here If: You’ll have a long or religious ceremony, or if you want a more relaxed day without feeling rushed.
+Add More Time Here If: You’ll have an extra long ceremony, such as a Catholic mass

 Your ceremony and sunset photos are probably going to be your favorite photos from the entire day.
 Notice they’re listed just before sunset- that way you can get the dreamy golden hour light with the photos you’ll want to frame.
 Your guests can enjoy cocktail hour while we traverse the grounds and you can spend a little more time together.

 Now’s your chance to sit and relax a bit.
 Grab some food, and get ready for the party to start!
-During this time I will be eating when you eat, setting up for the reception, and grabbing candid photos of your guests.
+During this time I will be eating when you eat, setting up for the reception, and grabbing candid photos of your guests at their tables.

 Add More Time Here If: You are doing a reception line before dinner, or if you’re wanting photos with each table.

-Most people will have me cover only the beginning of the reception.
-I’ll be able to capture the traditions like cake cutting and special dances, and you can have me leave when those are done.
-Of course, this is up to you!
-If you have a special sparkler exit or something at the end, you might want to add on extra hours of coverage to capture it.
+Most people will have me cover only the first half of the reception.
+I’ll be able to capture the traditions like cake cutting, special dances, and toasts before you start to dance the night away.
+If you are wanting a sparkler exit covered, or another type of speciality exit, here are some ideas!

 If you want to see how to plan your reception step by step, you can check out the best reception timeline for your wedding day here.

-Add More Time Here If: You have a lot of traditions or reception events you want photographed, or if your events are spread out throughout the night.
+Add More Time Here If: You have a specialty exit you really want to happen at the end of the night.

 I hope this helps you on your way to creating a wedding timeline.
 This guide is meant to give you gorgeous light, and ample time to party.
-Of course, every timeline is different.
-With this guide and the recommended photography time for each event, you can create a unique day that fits your wedding dreams.
+With this guide and the recommended photography time for each event, you can create a unique day that fits your wedding dreams!

 Savvy is a wedding photographer in Charlotte, NC 28280.
 Offering wedding photography in North Carolina.